Multi-trip travel insurance

 If you’re planning on taking several trips a year, our Annual Multi-Trip policy might be a more cost (and time) effective choice than shopping around for travel insurance every time you travel.
 Once purchased, you’re covered for an unlimited number of return journeys overseas, over a period of 12 months commencing on your start date of insurance.
 You can choose to have journeys covered up to a maximum of 30, 60 or 90-day in length.

-So if you’re planning to go on several trips this year, you could buy just one policy to get cover for a year’s worth of adventure.
+So if you’re planning to go on several trips this year, you could buy just one policy to get cover for 12 months worth of adventure.

 What is multi-trip travel insurance?

 Multi-trip travel insurance allows frequent travellers to buy one policy that provides the same level of cover across several journeys overseas.
-It can be a cheaper option if you plan to travel more than twice in the same year, and also save you the hassle of buying an individual policy before each trip.
+It can be a cheaper option if you plan to travel several times in the same year, and also save you the hassle of buying an single trip policy before each trip.

-When you protect yourself with an Annual Frequent Traveller policy or a single journey policy, you also gain access to our worldwide emergency assistance team, who are there to offer round-the-clock advice, 24 hours a day, seven days a week.
+When you protect yourself with an Annual Multi-Trip Policy or a Single Trip Policy, you also gain access to our worldwide emergency assistance team, who are there to offer round-the-clock advice, 24 hours a day, seven days a week.